 With a large number of device resolutions on the surface, it is important to make sure that your layout is adaptive.
 Employ tools like Xcode or Sketch Constraints so that you come up with a design that has flexible screen size and displays extra menus if required.
 It is good if the user interface expands instead of scaling up in size.
-For larger screens like iPad and iPhone 7 Plus to view in landscape mode, a left navigation appears instead of the Tab Bar.
+For larger screens like iPad and iPhone 7 Plus to view in landscape mode, left navigation appears instead of the Tab Bar.

 2. High Platform

 iOS has advanced a lot over the years.
 As it upgraded onto the 9th level, Apple bought a new feature called San Francisco font in the system and 3D Touch and multi-tasking on the iPad.
 If you look at Xcode, you will find an excellent tool for creating more adaptive layouts without the troubles of Auto Layout.
 With time, Apple has promoted adaptive designs so that it can work across various devices.

 3. San Francisco Font